Xiguan

 Baohua Road in Xihuan during the widening of its roads in the 1920s.

-Xiguan, or Sai Kwan, is an ancient town and an area in the Liwan district of Guangzhou, China, which was located west of the old walled city.
+Xiguan, or Sai Kwan (西關 (sai^{1}gwaan^{1}, Western Gate)), is an ancient town and an area in the Liwan district of Guangzhou, China, which was located west of the old walled city.
 The Thirteen Factories trading enclave was located on its southern shore and the Shamian enclave was constructed beside it.
 Linguistically, the district is the origin of Sai Kwan dialect, the prestige dialect of Cantonese.

 It now forms most of Liwan District.

 Name

 Before the 20th century, Guangzhou was a walled city with many gates.
 Its western gates included the Taiping Gate (太平門 (taai3 ping4 mun4, Gate of Great Peace)) and the West Gate (正西門 (Zhengximén, zing3 sai1 mun4, "Straight Western Gate")).
 "Saikwan" or "Sai Kwan" is a romanization of the local Cantonese pronunciation of the same Chinese characters.
 It was formerly the area's more common English name, although Mandarin pinyin is now the official form within China.
 It was also sometimes simply translated as "Westgate" or the "western suburbs" of Guangzhou (formerly known as "Canton").

 "Xiguan" or "New Xiguan" (新西關) is also an informal name for Guangzhou's Liwan District.